Menu

 • Immunocompromised condition or weakened immune system

-• Mental health conditions (mood disorders including depression; schizophrenia spectrum disorders)
+• Mental health conditions

 • Physical inactivity